wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.21 =
+* Fix - Admin uploader scripts were restricting file uploads with lower case required, this has been adjusted.
+* Fix - Manufacturer widget was not filtering correctly for main store page.
+* Fix - Category selected options with old linking style was not showing the selected option.
+* Fix - Manufacturer widget with old linking and selected category was not filtering correctly.
+* Fix - Price point widget with old linking and selected category was not filtering correctly.
+* Fix - Shipping was showing in the cart payment with shipping turned off and a one column layout.
+* Fix - Removed all warnings and strict standard notices to help with server compatibility.
+* Security Fixes.
 = 3.0.20 =
 * Fix - Reduced the plugin size to improve the upgrade process.
 * Fix - Security Improvements